bachelor-2014/report/v2/introduction.md

 the existing features are therefore not as complete on the EvoBot as they were on previous prototypes, as focus of the project is quite broad.
-The EvoBot consist of a new hardware setup and a new rewritten software platform both rebuild from scratch but building upon and to some part extending what was previously made in past projects.
+The EvoBot consist of a new hardware setup and a new rewritten software platform both rebuild from scratch but building upon and in some areas extending what was previously made in past projects.

 Each chapter of this report covers a topic of its own: